Iron Wall (Israeli military operation): Timeline

+2025

-21 January
+January

-The raid began with drone strikes on militant infrastructure, and large numbers of IDF troops, including special forces, as well as Shin Bet agents and Border Police officers were deployed into Jenin.
+On 21 January, the operation began with drone strikes on militant infrastructure, and large numbers of IDF troops, including special forces, as well as Shin Bet agents and Border Police officers, were deployed into Jenin.
 Palestinian sources also reported the participation of Israeli warplanes and armored vehicles, including bulldozers.
 Palestinian Authority forces withdrew from their positions in Jenin as the IDF entered the city.
 According to the PA, the Israeli operation caught them by surprise and members of its forces were killed by Israeli fire.
-According to Israel, however, the PA was informed of the decision to enter Jenin beforehand, and PA forces withdrew to allow the IDF to proceed with their raid.

-The IDF encircled Al-Amal, a local private hospital.
+According to Israel, however, the PA was informed of the decision to enter Jenin beforehand, and PA forces withdrew to allow the IDF to proceed with their operations.
+The IDF also encircled Al-Amal, a local private hospital.

-22 January

-According to the mayor of Jenin, Israeli forces released as many as 600 people that had been detained overnight inside the Jenin Governmental Hospital.
+On 22 January, Israeli forces released as many as 600 people who had been detained overnight inside the Jenin Governmental Hospital, according to the mayor of Jenin.
 Palestinian Authority forces stormed the Al-Razi hospital and arrested a man said to be a Jenin Brigades militant, marking the first ever time that PA forces have participated in an Israeli raid in the West Bank.
 In Burqin, near Jenin, Israeli forces killed two militants that had carried out an attack against Israelis earlier in the month.

-23 January

-Hundreds of Palestinians from the Jenin camp began leaving their homes after Israeli forces issued an evacuation order.

-PA forces arrested the Al Jazeera journalist Mohammed al-Atrash, who was attempting to cover the Israeli raid on Jenin.
+On 23 January, hundreds of Palestinians from the Jenin camp began leaving their homes after Israeli forces issued an evacuation order.
+PA forces arrested the Al Jazeera journalist Mohammed al-Atrash, who was attempting to cover the Israeli operation in Jenin.

-24 January

-Israeli forces blocked four main entrances to Jenin with earth mounds, preventing entry and exit, and set fire to residences in the Jenin refugee camp.
+On 24 January, Israeli forces blocked four main entrances to Jenin with earth mounds, preventing entry and exit, and set fire to residences in the Jenin refugee camp.
 In Yabad, west of Jenin, PA forces arrested and beat up a number of militants.

-Joint Israeli–PA raids were reported in Tulkarm, Ramallah, Hebron and Qalqilya.
+Furthermore, joint Israeli–PA raids were reported in Tulkarm, Ramallah, Hebron and Qalqilya.

-26 January

-The IDF reported it had destroyed a bomb-making laboratory in Jenin.
+On 26 January, the IDF reported it had destroyed a bomb-making laboratory in Jenin.

-27 January

-The Iron Wall operation officially expanded to Tulkarm Governorate.
-The Israeli Air Force struck and killed Tulkarm's local Hamas commander and another militant in the Nur Shams refugee camp, and fighting broke out in Tulkarm between militants and Israeli forces on the ground.
+On 27 January, the Iron Wall operation officially expanded to Tulkarm Governorate.
+The Israeli Air Force struck and killed Tulkarm's local Hamas commander Ihab Atwi and another militant in the Nur Shams refugee camp, and fighting broke out in Tulkarm between militants and Israeli forces on the ground.